Steve Johnson (baseball): Baltimore Orioles

 On July 30, he was traded with minor leaguer Josh Bell to the Baltimore Orioles for George Sherrill.
 He finished the season with the Bowie Baysox.
 Overall, he went a combined 12–7 with a 3.41 ERA in 27 games (25 starts).

 The San Francisco Giants selected him in the 2009 Rule 5 Draft, but he was returned to the Orioles on March 16, 2010.

 Johnson had his contract purchased by the Orioles on June 3, 2012, but was immediately optioned to the Triple-A Norfolk Tides.
 He was called up to the major leagues for the first time on July 1, 2012, in Seattle, but did not play in the two games before he was optioned down again.
 He finally made his major league debut on July 15, 2012 against the Detroit Tigers in Baltimore.
 On August 8, 2012, he started and won his first game against the Seattle Mariners, 23 years to the day after his father pitched his first victory for the Orioles.

 On April 24, 2013, Johnson was sent to the Norfolk Tides on a rehab assignment.
 He was brought up to the Orioles on May 11 to start against the Minnesota Twins, and optioned back to Norfolk the next day.
 He was recalled on May 25 when Pedro Strop was placed on the disabled list.

 Johnson was outrighted off the Orioles roster on October 24, 2014.
+He elected free agency following the season on November 3.

+On January 27, 2015, Johnson re-signed with the Orioles on a new minor league contract that included an invitation to spring training.
 He was added back to the Orioles roster on September 1, 2015.
+He was non-tendered and became a free agent on December 2.